When “Pa” Didn’t Wear Underwear; Authenticity In Marketing

 My favorite part of the Prairie Fires though was the section about The Little House On The Prairie TV show, starring Michael Landon.

-The show was a huge ratings draw b/c of its wholesome portrayal of a loving pioneer family, and Landon exploited that to the extreme.
+The show was a huge ratings draw because of its wholesome portrayal of a loving pioneer family, and Landon exploited that to the extreme.

-But Landon also wore very tight pants with no underwear b/c he thought his rear end would be a huge ratings draw for women viewers :).
+But Landon also wore very tight pants with no underwear because he thought his rear end would be a huge ratings draw for women viewers :).

-In addition, he smoked like a chimney, swigged Wild Turkey between scenes, and refused to try to look anything like the real “Pa” b/c it threatened his vanity.
+In addition, he smoked like a chimney, swigged Wild Turkey between scenes, and refused to try to look anything like the real “Pa” because it threatened his vanity.

 Anyway, pretty much everything about the books and the TV show were pure fiction, and it reminded me of how naïve Americans were as recently as the 1980s.